 “Sign up by 8 p.m. for our informative webinar.
 Attendance is limited!”

 Feel free to conclude the sequence by asking for the sale.

-Now that you have a good understanding of this highly effective email marketing technique, give it a try!
-Create a story that people will fall in love with so people can start to fall in love with your brand too.
+Now that you have a good understanding of this highly effective email nurture campaign, give it a try!
+Create a story that people will fall in love with so your prospective buyers can start to fall in love with your brand too.
 Use this method to quickly funnel your leads into conversions!

-SMA has put together FREE list of email templates of all emails in the sequence.
-Click the link below to get your copy!
+SMA has put together a FREE list of email templates for each step in the SOAP sequence.
+Click the button below to get your copy!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.